apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 external artifacts which are needed for this support —enabling downstream applications to easily use this support.

+To make it part of Apache Hadoop's default classpath, simply make sure that HADOOP_OPTIONAL_TOOLS in hadoop-env.sh has 'hadoop-aws' in the list.

 Features

 1. The "classic" `s3:` filesystem for storing objects in Amazon S3 Storage